 Table of Contents

-- Zoom in and Zoom out: Virtual Creative Writing Classroom Pedagogy using Zoom
+7 Zoom in and Zoom out: Virtual creative writing classroom pedagogy using Zoom

-Tamara Girardi is Associate Professor of English at HACC, Central Pennsylvania’s Community College, USA, where she teaches exclusively online.
+Tamara Girardi is Associate Professor of English at HACC, Central Pennsylvania’s Community College in their Virtual Learning unit, where she teaches exclusively online.
 Her primary research interests are creative writing studies, young adult literature, and online education.
 Dr. Girardi is also an editor for the Digital, Multimodal, and Multimedia section of the Journal of Creative Writing Studies.
 She writes children’s literature.

 Abigail G. Scheg currently serves as a Styling Team Lead for Stitch Fix.
 She has taught online and face to face at multiple institutions as well as serving as an administrator in academic and student service roles.